 Arrange yourselves around the altar.
 If a family does the ritual together, the parents might want to stand in the north and south.

 Create a sacred space around the altar.
 This can be done by calling in the directions to cast a circle, or in any way you like.
-To call in the directions simply, face each compass direction and ask “spirits of the east (south, west, north), please be with us.”
+To call in the directions simply, face each compass direction and ask “spirits of the east (north, west, south, center), please be with us.”

 Say hello to the spirit of the baby.
 Each person should use a name that feels right to them; the names can be all the same or different.